-Complicated Business Structures and the E2 Visa – Rupert Law Group
+Getting an E2 Visa with a Complicated Business Structure – Rupert Law Group

 Another thing to consider when dealing with these structures is control of the company.
 Again, FAM gives us the guidance we need in these cases. “…if the applicant is the investor who is coming solely to develop and direct the enterprise, then the applicant must show that he or she controls or will control the enterprise.
 Normally such control is shown through at least 50 percent ownership by the applicant, but it can also be shown by possession of operational control (through a managerial position or other corporate device) or by other means.”

-If you and your business or business partner are interested in pursuing an E2, contact us today.
+If you and your business or business partner are interested in pursuing an E2 visa, contact us today.
 We can help show that you have the requisite nationality and control for this visa.
-And, as always, we’re happy to help!
+You can qualify for an E2 visa with a complicated business structure, you just have to know how to show that you meet the requirements.
+As always, we’re happy to help!